ShorenaK/CallingIn/README.md

 # Object Oriented Design Principles - CS5004 class of 2024.
 Final Project!

+# Reconnect – For people who have lost touch and are stuck in a loop of confusion, wondering why communication stopped.
+This helps in reaching out and rebuilding connections.

+# Restore – To resolve ongoing disputes and issues with family members, friends, neighbors, coworkers, acquaintances, and relatives.
+It focuses on mending relationships and finding common ground.

+# Release – To write a farewell letter and achieve closure, allowing one to say goodbye and let go of someone forever.

 ## Description:

 ### NEW Version:
 CallingIn Application: Building Bridges, One Honest Conversation at a Time This project is very dear to me.
 For a long time, I have wanted to create the CallingIn application a social media platform where people can express their frustrations and improve relationships by addressing issues openly before they escalate.
 The application is designed to help users "call in" friends, family, partners, and others, aiming to reduce resentment and maintain healthy, smooth relationships.
 By fostering honesty and clarity, CallingIn empowers users to address issues head-on, let go of grudges, and avoid unnecessary misunderstandings.